 On my way to the front, where we expect no action at all I decided to drop by and visit my old friend.
 This museum will be replaced by the Galactica when her retirement from service is complete tomorrow.

 She is known as a very good pilot and leader of men.
 She also has reputation for sleeping with subordinates.
 This is the reason why Admiral Nagama released her from her assignment.
-He personally calls me other day to ensure me that she had learned her lesson and she would be a great leader to replace Major Williams.
+He personally calls me another day to assure me that she had learned her lesson and she would be a great leader to replace Major Williams.

 Somehow I am not in full belief that this is the case.
 I have no choice as the Admiral of the fleet has made an assignment and I must follow orders.
 I don’t have to be happy about it though.